[adrotate banner="1"]

 News: Boyden Lake’s low water level raising concerns for residents Read More »

-Water Quality Technical Support Sessions LSM staff will be conducting water-quality-focused discussion sessions via Zoom.
+LSM Community Water Quality Technical Discussions LSM staff will be conducting water-quality-focused discussion sessions via Zoom.
 These check-in sessions are intended to be a way for volunteers to discuss any questions or issues they may have pertaining to their lake or monitoring work.
-For those who have insufficient bandwidth for online video conferencing, there is an
+For those who have insufficient bandwidth for online video conferencing, there is

-Water Quality Technical Support Sessions Read More »
+LSM Community Water Quality Technical Discussions Read More »

 News: In Hot Water Series by Peter McGuire August 2024